kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 export const selectFilteredEntries = (state) => state.entries.filter(item => item.text.toLowerCase().includes(state.searchValue.toLowerCase()));
 ```

-If you want to access the selector data in your component, you first have to define them in the constructor.
+If you want to access the selector data in your component, you first have to define them in the `selectors` property.
 After that they will be available via `this.useSelectorData()` in your component.

 ```js